3rd Workshop for Natural Language Processing Open Source Software (NLP-OSS)

 David Tat-Wee Ong and Peerat Limkonchotiwat

-SEA-LIONi> (Southeast Asian Languages In One Network) is a family of multilingual LLMs that is specifically pre-trained and instruct-tuned for the South- east Asian (SEA) region, incorporating a custom SEABPETokenizer which is specially tailored for SEA languages.
+SEA-LION (Southeast Asian Languages In One Network) is a family of multilingual LLMs that is specifically pre-trained and instruct-tuned for the South- east Asian (SEA) region, incorporating a custom SEABPETokenizer which is specially tailored for SEA languages.
 The first part of this talk will cover our design philosophy and pre-training methodology for SEA- LION.
-The second part of this talk will cover PyThaiNLP’si> work on Wangchan-LION, an instruct-tuned version of SEA-LION for the Thai community.
+The second part of this talk will cover PyThaiNLP’s work on Wangchan-LION, an instruct-tuned version of SEA-LION for the Thai community.

 Bio